claukers/miqro-web-components/README.md

 ### ***Important Notice***

-when rendering a template the string, number, boolean values are encoded to ***sanitize*** user input.
+when rendering a template the string, number, boolean values are html encoded to ***sanitize*** user input.

 for example the inner p in ```this.text``` in the code bellow will not render as html, instead it will be html **encoded**.